m7a/bo-tar-ada/README.md

 any “file”-centric calls, i.e. there is no way to add a file from the file system to a Tar archive.

-Instead, the API cernters around creating entries -- think of e.g. a single file -- and formatting their metadata and data such that they become valid Tar blocks that can be streamed.
+Instead, the API centers around creating entries -- think of e.g. a single file -- and formatting their metadata and data such that they become valid Tar blocks that can be streamed.